harens/depythel/docs/source/implementation.rst

 ________________

 A generator function is used to iteratively build a project's dependency tree.
-This process was chosen in particular was choosen over an iterator since: [2]_
+This process was chosen in particular was chosen over an iterator since: [2]_

 - Rather than regenerating the whole tree during each call, it only fetches the next project.
 - Lazy evaluation helps to make it more memory-efficient.